Menu

 Operational Costs

-The levy helps cover basic operating costs such as materials, supplies, utilities, insurance and facility maintenance.
+The levy funds operating costs such as materials, supplies, utilities, insurance and facility maintenance.

 Chinook Sped Para with student